fanweng/cpp-programming/knowledge-base/quizzes/c.md

 - External linkage: global, non-static variables/functions, `extern int a`
 - Internal linkage: static variables/functions, `static int b`
 - None linkage: local variables, `int c`

+### What is intrinsic functions?

+Functions are provided by the compiler or processor rather than by libraries or code written by developers.

++ more efficient because they are machine instructions
++ examples
+	+ atomic memory operations, `fetch_and_add`, etc.
+	+ bit operations